metabase/metabase/docs/troubleshooting-guide/cant-log-in.md

   If you're using [Metabase Cloud][pricing], the password for the Metabase store (where you pay for things) is not automatically the same as the password for your Metabase instance (where you log in to look at data).

-  If your password and URL are correct, go to [Troubleshooting Metabase Cloud logins][metabase-cloud-login].
+  If your password and URL are correct, go to [Can't log in to a Metabase Cloud account](#cant-log-in-to-a-metabase-cloud-account).

-### Further reading
+## Further reading

 - [SSO documentation][sso-docs]
 - [SAML documentation][saml-docs]